 One difference between the ISAM facility servicing and fire station or ambulance systems is the limited resources.
 For any refueling and servicing operations, we need fuel and spares launched from the ground.
-Thus, we need to consider an inventory management strategy for the storage space of the servicer and the depot in orbit (if there is one).
+Thus, we need to consider an inventory management strategy for the storage space of the servicer and the depot in orbit if there is one.
 (The study of inventory management is discussed in Sec. \ref{subfield3}.)
 This coupling between the queueing model and inventory management makes the analysis challenging.

-Furthermore, the number of satellites a servicer serves is relatively limited.
+Additionally, the number of satellites a servicer serves is relatively limited.
 Thus, the demand distribution of the satellite population would depend on the number of satellites that have failed and are being repaired (i.e., the less the number of functioning satellites, the lower the failure rate for the entire system.); note that this feature can often be ignored for terrestrial applications because of the large population that a fire station or an ambulance system serves.
 A queue with a finite number of customers (often referred to as a finite-source queue) has been studied \cite{sztrik2001finite}, but its analysis is a substantially more challenging problem than conventional queues, particularly with generalized assumptions about the service time, the number of servicers, the classes of customers with priorities, etc.

 Furthermore, the dynamic nature of the demand and service rates can make the problem challenging.
 For example, the demand rate (e.g., satellite failure rate) can be different depending on the phase of the satellite's lifetime.
-In addition, the service time can also be time-dependent depending on the relative position of the servicing depots and the customer satellites.
+In addition, the required service time and cost are also time-dependent if the relative position of the servicing depots and the customer satellites changes over time.
 An effective model needs to address these challenges so the system can be useful for realistic space logistics analysis.